 We mention Alvin Ailey American Dance Theater (AAADT) here even though it is a modern dance company.
 AAADT’s dancers, technique, choreography and productions are so strong that Ailey is part of NYC’s big three dance companies with NYC Ballet and ABT.

-Ballet Schools in NYC
+Ballet Schools NYC

 Ballet schools don’t just teach dance.
 They teach self-discipline, working together and a self-confidence that students carry with them throughout their lives.

-Is Ballet Latin?
+Is This Latin?

 Like all things Latin, that depends on your own definition.
 Using the term “Latin” in reference to the Americas is a French construct that was adopted by South American politicians when France was the world leader, and then adopted by the United Nations in the 1950s.